 (Facts & Factors, Grand View Research)

-Despite the turbulence the pandemic brought, the jewellery industry ended 2020 with a value of £234.1 billion, up by 7.5% from £216.6 billion in 2019.
-Analysts predict the market will maintain the upward trend over the next six years, growing at a compound annual rate of about 8.5%.
+Despite the turbulence the pandemic brought, the jewellery industry ended 2020 with a value of £234.1 billion.
+Analysts predict the market will maintain the upward trend over the next four years, growing at a compound annual rate of about 8.5%.
 This projection also includes two of the industry’s key segments — luxury and fashion jewellery.

 2. The luxury jewellery segment was worth £15.3 billion in 2020.

 Luxury jewellery is part of the personal luxury goods market.
 It is the market’s smallest segment, along with luxury shoes (£16.2 billion) and watches (£23 billion).
 In 2020, they all experienced a significant decline in sales.
-However, the luxury market is expected to fully recover by 2023, as its top brands continue shifting towards more sustainable and eco-friendly modes of production.
+However, according to McKinsey’s 2022 report, branded fine jewellery is projected to keep growing at a 8% to 12% rate between 2019 and 2025.

 Costume or fashion jewellery refers to jewellery not made from precious metals, whose primary purpose is fashion.
-Although initially projected to grow by 7.6% in 2020, this market segment saw an unprecedented decline amid the pandemic.
-Fashion jewellery industry statistics reveal its value went down from £23.7 billion in 2019 to £9.6 billion in 2020.
-And the recovery will be very slow — experts see it reaching £10.1 billion in 2021 and £13.4 billion by the end of 2026.
+Although initially projected to grow by 7.6% in 2020, this market segment saw an unprecedented 59.5% decline amid the pandemic.

 4. Asia-Pacific is the biggest jewellery market in the world.